This post contains affiliate links, and we will be compensated if you buy after clicking on our links

 A tad expensive for what it is

-The peanut massage ball (otherwise known as the double lacrosse ball) has a double ball design that provides stability and accuracy for myofascial release all over the body.
+The peanut massage ball (or double lacrosse ball) has a double ball design that provides stability and accuracy for myofascial release all over the body.

-The small design is great for people who travel and need a lightweight, portable massager.
+The miniature design is great for people who travel and need a lightweight, portable massager.

 The peanut massage ball is often one of the most underrated massage tools.